somedatapacket/docs.humio.com/content/parsers/_index.md

 ## Choosing a parser

-A client sending data to Humio must specify which repository to storage the data in and which parser to use for ingesting the data.
-You do this either by setting the special `#type` field to the name of the parser to use, or by [assigning a specific parser to the Ingest API Token]({{ ref "ingest-tokens.md#assign-a-parser"}}) used to authenticate the client.
+A client sending data to Humio must specify which repository to store the data in and which parser to use for ingesting the data.
+You do this either by setting the special `#type` field to the name of the parser to use or by [assigning a specific parser to the Ingest API Token]({{ ref "ingest-tokens.md#assign-a-parser"}}) used to authenticate the client.
 Assigning a parser to the API Token is the recommended approach since it allows you to change parser in Humio without changing the client.

-### Build-in parsers
+### Built-in parsers

-Humio supports a range of common log formats via the  [built-in parsers]({{< ref "parsers/built-in-parsers/_index.md" >}}).
+Humio supports common log formats via the  [built-in parsers]({{< ref "parsers/built-in-parsers/_index.md" >}}).
-They include formats such as `json` and `accesslog`, and are suitable when starting out with Humio.
-Once you get acquainted with how parsers work you will likely want to create your own custom parsers.
+They include formats such as `json` and `accesslog` and are suitable when starting out with Humio.
+Once you get better acquainted with your data and how parsers work you will likely want to create your own custom parsers.

 ### Creating a Custom Parser

-Writing a custom parser allows you to have full control of what is stored and during ingest, which fields are extracted from the input and which datasources events are saved to.
+Writing a custom parser allows you to take full control of which fields are extracted during ingest and which datasources events are stored in.

-Creating your own parser involves writing a script in the Humio Language (the same you use for searching).
+Parsers are written in the Humio query language (the same you use for searching).
 Here is a guide for [creating a custom parser]({{< ref "creating-a-parser.md" >}}).